Infineon/deepcraft-starter-models/README.md

 To submit a project, create a pull request with your data and DEEPCRAFT™ Studio project file (.improj) using the automation tool provided below.

 Use the available `PROJECT_TEMPLATE` to structure your project:
 * Add content to the relevant folders and delete the ones which do not apply to your project.
-Data and Models folders are mandatory
+Data and Models folders are mandatory.
+Add your custom folder(s) if needed
 * Set up the provided project file example or replace it with your own project file
 * Add content to the project `README.md` file making sure to include the following information:
     - Use-case description